ga4gh/data-repository-service-schemas/CONTRIBUTING.md

-How to contribute to the GA4GH Schemas
+How to contribute to the DRS GA4GH Schema
 ======================================

 Thank you for taking the time to contribute.
 We appreciate it!

-The GA4GH schemas define an API for sharing genomic and phenotypic data.
+The GA4GH DRS schema defines an API for sharing data.

 There are two ways to contribute to the effort - via issues, which are used for discussion, and pull requests, which are concrete proposals of